MSG Western New York: Dish Network

 MSG Western New York, like MSG and MSG Sportsnet, is unavailable on Dish Network.
 As part of an ongoing feud with the family of Charles Dolan (owners of MSG), Dish has not carried any MSG network channel since the last agreement expired on October 1, 2010.

 Over-the-top services

 FuboTV added the MSG networks for the fall 2017 season.

-MSG launched a standalone over-the-top service MSG+, which includes MSG Western New York within the Sabres' broadcast territory, in 2023.
-It is slated to be merged into Gotham Sports, a joint venture with MSG and YES Network, some time in 2025.
+MSG launched a standalone over-the-top service MSG+, which included MSG Western New York within the Sabres' broadcast territory, in 2023.
+It was later merged into Gotham Sports, a joint venture with MSG and YES Network, some time in 2025.
+On July 29, 2026, the Sabres announced that the Gotham Sports app would be discontinued as DAZN had acquired its assets and rights portfolio.